Play-Wright-course/automation-testing/docs/index.md

-# Welcome to JavaScript & Playwright Docs
+# Welcome to JavaScript & Playwright with java Docs

-This documentation site contains tutorials, examples, and references for JavaScript concepts and Playwright automation.
+This documentation site contains tutorials, examples, and references for JavaScript concepts and Playwright automation with java.

-Explore the sections on the left to learn about:

-- **Variables, Data Types, and Operators**
-- **Flow Statements**
-- **Functions**
-- **Arrays & Objects**
-- **Playwright Automation Concepts**

----

 ## Getting Started